YipengHu/label-reg/README.md

 ```

 * They should have the same number of image volume files (patients/subjects).
 The code currently assigns corresponding subjects by re-ordered file names.
 So it is easier to just rename them so that four files from the same patient/subject have the same file name;
-* Each image file contains a 3D image of the same shape;
+* Each image file contains a 3D image of the same shape, with a data type convertable to float32;
 * Each label file contains a 4D volume with 4th dimension contains different landmarks delineated from the associated image volume.
-The segmented-foreground and background are represented by 0s and 1s, respectively;
+The segmented-foreground and background are represented by or convertable to float32 0s and 1s, respectively;
-* The number of landmarks can be variable (and large) across patients/subjects, but has to be the same between _moving label_ and _fixed label_ from the same patient/subject, i.e. corresponding landmark pairs;
+* The number of landmarks can be variable (and large) across patients/subjects, but has to be the same within each pair from the same patient/subject, between _moving label_ and _fixed label_ (i.e. representing corresponding landmark pairs);
 * The image and each of its landmark (one 3D volume in the 4D label) should have the same shape, while the moving and fixed data do not need to have the same shape;
 * If inference or test is needed, also specify those folder names in Inference [config_demo.ini][config_file].